 Are you considering a board year at the SSU Foundation?
 Here, you can find more information about the five different functions of the board.
-The next board applications will take place in May 2021.

 The role of the Chairman within the SSU Board can be hard to grasp.
 The ultimate responsibility for the association and course of the annual programme lies within your hands.
 It is therefore essential that you visonalise, track and steer the association to the right course of action.
 In practice this means that you prepare and host the board meetings, you represent the board and/or function as the first point of call to external parties, and you maintain the relationships with supporting parties.